-Seed implantation occurs at the same time as lung resection, which is typically performed under general anesthesia, meaning you will be given medication to fall asleep during the procedure.
-It is important to follow any instructions given to you by your physician, to prepare for surgery.
-These instructions generally include:
+Seed implantation occurs at the same time as lung resection, which is typically performed under general anesthesia.
+It is important to follow any physician instructions to prepare for surgery.
+These generally include:

 - Avoiding eating or drinking anything after midnight on the night before

-- Arriving one hour prior to your surgery time
+- Arriving one hour prior to surgery time

-You may have a pre-admission appointment one to two weeks beforehand, in which you will have routine blood testing, any heart imaging, such as an electrocardiogram, and consultation with the anesthesiologist, who is the specialist that administers medicine to put you to sleep and to ease any pain.
+Patients may have a pre-admission appointment one to two weeks beforehand, in which they will have routine blood testing, any heart imaging, such as an electrocardiogram, and consultation with the anesthesiologist.

-If possible, engage in some mild physical activity such as walking, and eat a balanced diet leading up to your scheduled surgery.
-Please inform us of the following in the week before:
+If possible, the patient should engage in some mild physical activity such as walking, and eat a balanced diet leading up to the scheduled surgery; this includes limiting alcohol consumption to 1-2 glasses per day.
+Smokers should make every effort to quit because it may complicate their surgery and can lead to new cancers.
+Patients should inform the medical team of the following in the week before:

-- If you take medications, both prescription and over-the-counter, including herbs, supplements, aspirin, and corticosteroids
+- If they take medications, both prescription and over-the-counter, including herbs, supplements, aspirin, and corticosteroids

-On the day before your procedure, you should receive a call from us.
-You will be given information about the following day, including where to go and when to arrive.
-Leave any jewelry, credit cards, or other valuables at home, and wear comfortable clothes.
+On the day before the procedure, the patient will be given information about the following day, including where to go and when to arrive.
+They should leave any valuables at home, and wear comfortable clothes.

-When you arrive, you will be taken to a pre-surgery area so that we can take your temperature, blood pressure, pulse, and listen to your heart and lungs.
-Then, depending on your particular diagnosis and surgical plan, you may have your blood tested, an x-ray, or be attached to a heart monitor in the surgery room.
-We will place an intravenous (IV) line in your arm, so that medications may be administered before, during, and after the procedure.
+On arrival, they will be taken to a pre-surgery area to measure their temperature, blood pressure, pulse, and to listen to their heart and lungs.
+Then, they may have their blood tested, an x-ray, or be attached to a heart monitor in the surgery room.
+An intravenous (IV) line will be inserted, so that medications may be administered before, during, and after the procedure.

-To perform the wedge resection or segmentectomy, your surgeon may use thoracoscopy or thoracotomy.
+To perform the wedge resection or segmentectomy, the surgeon may use thoracoscopy or thoracotomy.

-- For a thoracoscopy, the physician will make short incisions in your chest and then insert a fiber-optic camera called a thorascope as well as surgical instruments.
+- For a thoracoscopy, the physician makes short incisions in the chest and then insert a fiber-optic camera called a thorascope as well as surgical instruments.
 As the physician moves the thorascope around, images that provide important information are projected on a video monitor.
 The portion of the lung where the tumor is located is removed.

-- For a thoracotomy, your surgeon makes a larger incision in the chest and removes the portion of the lung where the tumor is located.
+- For a thoracotomy, the surgeon makes a larger incision in the chest and removes the portion of the lung where the tumor is located.

-With either approach, once the diseased portion of lung has been removed, your surgeon will complete the procedure by implanting the seeds in the cut margin.
+With either approach, once the diseased portion of lung has been removed, the surgeon will complete the procedure by implanting the seeds in the cut margin.
 The entire procedure takes about 1 hour.

-After surgery, you will be taken to the Post Anesthesia Unit and monitored for any changes in blood pressure, heart rate and breathing.
-An IV line will remain in your arm to keep you hydrated and administer pain medication, if necessary.
-You may also use a ventilator or other breathing assist device, such as an incentive spirometer (which encourages you to take deep breaths), to ensure air exchange and to prevent pneumonia.
-If an endotracheal tube was inserted during surgery to control your breathing, it may remain in place for a brief time.
+After surgery, patients are taken to the Post Anesthesia Unit and monitored for any changes in blood pressure, heart rate and breathing.
+The IV line remains inserted, to keep the patient hydrated and administer pain medication, if necessary.
+The patient may also use a ventilator or other breathing assist device, such as an incentive spirometer (which encourages deep breaths), to ensure air exchange and to prevent pneumonia.
+If an endotracheal tube was inserted during surgery to control breathing, it may remain in place for a brief time.

-Before you go home, your physician or nurse will teach you how to use the oxygen device, if applicable, and how to care for your incision.
-Gradually, over the course of a few weeks, you will regain your strength and be able to return to work and participate in physical activity.
-Be sure to call your doctor if you notice any of the following:
+Before the patient is discharged, the patient’s physician or nurse will instruct on how to use the oxygen device, if applicable, and how to care for the incision.
+Gradually, over the course of a few weeks, patients regain their strength and are able to return to work and participate in physical activity.
+Patients should take their medicine exactly as prescribed, and call their doctor if they have any questions or notice any of the following:

 - High temperature